 In this section, you will see select pictures and information included in our tour.
 Please visit us in person for a more in-depth tour!

-During the construction of the mansion, a fine arts committee was established to raise private funds to acquire the furnishings in the mansion.
-The furnishings are considered to be of museum quality and one of the finest Federal period (approximately 1789-1823) collections in the United States.
-It is a permanent collection and belongs to the State of Georgia.
-The collection does not change from one Governor’s administration to the next.
+During construction, the Executive Fine Arts Committee was established to raise private funds to acquire furnishings for the Governor’s Mansion.
+These furnishings are considered to be of museum quality and are one of the finest Federal period collections in the United States today.
+The Federal period spanned from approximately 1789 to 1823 while the United States forged its own national identity.
+The Governor’s Mansion furnishings are a permanent collection and belong to the State of Georgia.

-Lester Maddox was the first Governor to reside in this mansion when it opened in 1968.
-His administration was followed by Jimmy Carter, George Busbee, Joe Frank Harris, Zell Miller, Roy Barnes, and Sonny Perdue.
-Gov. Nathan Deal is the eighth governor to occupy the Governor’s mansion.
+Governor Lester Maddox was the first to reside in the home when it opened in 1968.
+His administration was followed by that of Jimmy Carter, George Busbee, Joe Frank Harris, Zell Miller, Roy Barnes, Sonny Perdue, and Nathan Deal.
+The Kemps are the ninth family to occupy the Governor’s Mansion.